MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

+= 0.4.3 =
+18.11.2021: Further re-optimization of function checkthumbs of class readImageFolder as 0.4.2 was a hotfix only

 = 0.4.2 =
 17.11.2021: BugFix for search of thumbnails in function checkthumbs of class readImageFolder.
 Tested on site www.mvb1.de with thumbs in same folder, subfolder and images in WordPress Library.
 OK.